RML 13-pounder 8 cwt: Surviving examples

 A surviving example with carriage is displayed at Fort Rodd Hill, British Columbia.
-Another example in Canada, and the only one located in a building, is located at the museum of 5th (BC) Regiment, Royal Canadian Artillery.
+Another example in Canada, and the only one located in a building, is located at the Bay Street Armoury, the museum of 5th (British Columbia) Field Artillery Regiment.

 Another two surviving examples are on the Armed Forces of Malta's Headquarters barracks parade ground.
 Formerly on display above the main entrance to the Royal Army Ordnance Corps' HQ in Floriana Malta, they were then taken on charge by the AFM Luqa officers' mess when the RAOC shut up shop in Malta as part of the forces drawdown.
 Placed on display in Luqa barracks, they slowly deteriorated and were removed in 1994.
 After more than a decade languishing in the officers' mess kitchen yard, the two were restored by Air Defence Battery personnel in 2005 with the assistance of the curator of "Firepower", the Royal Artillery museum, who provided plans and manuals.
 When the restoration was finished, the two guns were placed on the Luqa barracks parade ground where they remain to this day.